 Water pipes are for smoking either dry herb or concentrates.
 This should have a bearing on the type of piece you’ll buy.
 Believe it or not, many dabbers prefer smaller dab rigs, as they tend to retain flavor more strongly and prevent vapor from going stale, which can happen as vapor travels through larger pieces.
 Not only that, but the vapor you get some dabs tends to be higher in temperature, since you’re using a torch, after all!
 So taking massive dabs from a tall beaker may not be your best bet.
 If you’re planning on strictly dabbing, or using your pipe for both dabs and herb, a small to medium piece will be ideal.
 If you’re just going to be smoking plain ol’ weed, the bong world is your oyster when it comes to sizes!
 Weed smoke can be slightly gentler (with the right percolation) than dab vapor, so the size of your water pipe all comes down to preference.
 If you like to stick to gentle hits, you may want to steer clear from large bongs with wide mouthpieces, as they can easily hit your throat with more smoke than you can handle.

-Everyone has a different price range in mind when it comes to bongs and water pipes.
+The best bongs aren't always the most expensive: everyone has a different price range in mind when it comes to bongs and water pipes.
 That’s why they range anywhere from $10 to hundreds of dollars!
 It truly comes down to your budget, as well as how many bells and whistles you require for your piece, and the type of smoker you are.
 Lower cost water pipes, which can still deliver nice quality and experience, will typically be simple in function and design.
 For more casual smokers, or those who just want something that gets the job done, staying in a lower price range is perfect.
 Water pipes on the higher end of the spectrum are more likely to include more intricate percolators, thicker glass, artistic design, and so on.
 So when it comes down to it, the amount of cash you spend on your perfect water pipe is determined by what is important to you in your piece!

-When it comes to size, it’s important to take into consideration what kind of smoker you are on the day-to-day.
+When it comes to bong size, it’s important to take into consideration what kind of smoker you are on the day-to-day.
 Do you spark up when you’re lazing around the house?
 Or are you more of an on-the-go consumer?
 Your smoking habits are very important when figuring out which water pipe to buy, because some are better for travel, and some are more suitable for home use.
 If the convenience factor is important, it will be ideal to stick to a smaller, more handheld piece.
 If you’re planning on keeping your piece at home more often than not, then a larger bong could be just right for you.

 While water pipes can come in a range of materials such as acrylic, wood, and metal, it’s undisputed that glass reigns supreme.
 It lacks the health concerns of smoking from plastic, the off-putting taste of metal, and so on.
 Second to that is silicone: While silicone pieces typically won’t have the classy look that glass can, it’s a fantastic solution for clumsy smokers, as well as on-the-go smokers.
 If one of those sounds like you and an unbreakable piece is a must, a silicone water pipe might be your best friend.

-Glass thickness is a big deal when it comes to bong-buying!
+Glass thickness is a big deal when it comes to buying bongs!
 The thickness of material correlates with what type of quality you’ll be getting in your piece.
 A 3mm-thick bong can be just right for casual smokers, but if you’re a regular smoker (or one that’s a bit clumsy at times!) a piece in the 5mm-9mm range will be ideal for the best durability and longevity.
 Basically, the thicker the glass, the longer your water pipe will likely last.
 So if you want a piece that’s likely to last a long time, 4mm or higher is preferable.

 Diffused Downstem: The most basic of the bunch.
 This is a long tube with 4-6 slits at the end, and are removeable from the piece.
 If you're looking for a perc that's easy to clean, a water pipe with this type is a good option.